Download the Crypho security whitepaper in PDF format

 User interactions such as entering a long passphrase can be a challenge on mobile devices given their small form factor.
 To solve this problem Crypho developed a secure storage mechanism that uses native device security when available and complements it with strong cryptography when necessary.
 Thus we allow the member to authenticate without entering her passphrase every time, by cryptographically storing her key-pairs on the device.
 The member can opt-out of this feature, in which case her passphrase will be required every time she uses the app.
 This is recommended in hostile environments.

-To enhance security and transparency, Crypho has released its secure storage plugin as well as its scrypt implementation for mobile as open source software on Github.
+To enhance security and transparency, Crypho has released relevant libraries as open-source software on Github:

 Crypho protects the contents of your conversations and files you share by end-to-end encrypting them with keys that are only under your control.
 Crypho is not anonymous.
 It aims to keep your data private, while providing all of the features expected by a communication service.

 For example, Crypho’s server is aware of when a new message is posted in a conversation and notifies users via the web or mobile notification system.
 Since Crypho does not have access to the contents of the conversations, it is impossible to include the content of the message in the notifications (which would’ve been a security risk in itself anyway).

 Our servers have no knowledge of your message contents, but stores data such as your email address, your telephone number, your contacts in Crypho, the IP addresses you use.
 Crypho also stores additional data such as the time you logged-in, or when a message was sent and by whom.

 Crypho does not disclose any of this information or share it with third parties, except when needed in order to fulfill its operations.